robocomp/robocomp/README.md

 #### Installing some RoboLab's components from GitHub

 The software of the robots using RoboComp is composed of different software components working together, communicating among them.
-What we just installed is just the core of RoboComp (the simulator, a component generator and some libraries).
-To have other features like joystick control we have to run additional software components available from other repositories, for example robocomp-robolab:
+What we just installed is just the core of RoboComp (the simulator, a component generator, and some libraries).
+To have other features like joystick control we have to run additional software components available from other repositories, for example, robocomp-robolab:

     cd ~/robocomp/components
     git clone https://github.com/robocomp/robocomp-robolab.git